wallet: Add separate balance info for non-mempool wallet txs #33671

 1. ajtowns commented at 4:59 pm on October 21, 2025: contributor

-Changes getbalances to report the balance of outputs for transactions that aren’t confirmed nor in the mempool (eg due to being part of too long a mempool chain, or spending non-standard outputs, or having a datacarrier output that exceeds -datacarriersize, etc)
+Changes getbalances to report the sum of txos spent by transactions that aren’t confirmed nor in the mempool (eg due to being part of too long a mempool chain, or spending non-standard outputs, or having a datacarrier output that exceeds -datacarriersize, etc).
+Those values are added to the trusted/untrusted_pending/immature/used fields as appropriate (where previously they were skipped), and subtracted from the new nonmempool field, so that the sum of all fields remains the same.

 0$ bitcoin-cli -regtest getbalances